riazi-fsi/notebook/README.md

-it is a sample Project :eshop
+it is a sample Project :Notebook add note - show note - search

-eshop website - add item - remove item - toatl price

 i use
-React Hook- React Context - React Router 6 - Tailwind - Matrial UI-
+React Hook- Redux-toolkit - React Redux -Tailwind